Australian Youth Climate Coalition: Stop Adani

-In July 2014 AYCC launched the #StopAdani campaign to get Westpac to rule out working with Adani at a National Summit with 200 young people in Canberra.
+In July 2014 at a National Summit with 200 young people in Canberra, AYCC launched the #StopAdani campaign to get Westpac to rule out working with Adani.
 This was the first of many of visits young people paid to Westpac bank branches and HQs.
 AYCC had tens of thousands of conversations with customers, and delivered the message to Westpac.
 After a three-year campaign, in 2017, Westpac announced their updated climate policy, which not only rules out involvement in Adani but sets a pathway to transition out of thermal coal and into more renewable energy.

 The Stop Adani campaign has grown and is as of 2024 a movement of thousands of individuals and community groups across Australia.
 The grassroots network of more than 70 local groups as well as people from around the world have supported the movement, which has had the support of hundreds of thousands of individuals.

 Funding

 The AYCC declared a gross income of in 2025.
 The majority of AYCC funding is from donations and bequests (96.53%).